Policy Statement 25

 I. Statement of Need: Due to the demand for services, operating and capital cost, and the amount of available tax revenues, meeting the level of Parks, Recreation and Cultural Resources Services requested by Cary citizens is a continuing challenge.
 Therefore, it is necessary for the Town to develop a sound and consistent policy of fees and charges for Parks, Recreation and Cultural Resources services that are both fair and equitable.
 This policy will enable the Town of Cary to continue to provide quality recreation programs and make necessary program expansions which would not otherwise be possible.

 II.
-Statement of Philosophy: A sound policy provides the guiding principles for managing fees and charges while maintaining flexibility to accommodate with new programs, changing demographics and circumstances.
+Statement of Philosophy: A sound policy provides the guiding principles for managing fees and charges while maintaining flexibility to accommodate new programs, changing demographics and circumstances.
 The following guiding principles provide the foundation for the Town’s philosophy for Parks, Recreation and Cultural Resources Fees and Charges:

 A. To efficiently manage operations in order to provide affordable and diversified services to ensure all Cary citizens equal opportunities.